StanislauKakhnovich/Projects/README.md

-Here are collected homework solutions for learning C++.
+Here are my exercises for learning C++.
+Textbook: Programming Principles and Practice Using Ñ++.
+Second edition.
+Bjarne Stroustruð.